fetchai/agents-aea/README.md

 - Create and launch a virtual environment with Python 3.7 (any Python `>=` 3.6 works):

         pipenv --python 3.7 && pipenv shell

 - Install the package from source:

         pip install .[all]

-(`pip install ".[all]"` if you use `zsh` rather than `bash`.)
+    (`pip install ".[all]"` if you use `zsh` rather than `bash`)

 - Then, build your agent as described in the [docs](https://fetchai.github.io/agents-aea/).

 ## Contribute

 The following dependency is **only relevant if you intend to contribute** to the repository:

-- the project uses [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) compiler for message serialization.
+- The project uses [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) compiler for message serialization.
 A guide on how to install it is found [here](https://fetchai.github.io/oef-sdk-python/user/install.html#protobuf-compiler).

 The following steps are only relevant if you intend to contribute to the repository.
 They are not required for agent development.

 - Install development dependencies (optionally skipping Lockfile creation):

         pipenv install --dev --skip-lock

 - Install package in development mode (this step replaces `pip install aea[all]` above):

         pip install -e .[all]

     (`pip install -e ".[all]"` if you use `zsh` rather than `bash`.)

 - To run tests (ensure no oef docker containers are running):

         tox -e py3.7

 - To run linters (code style checks):

         tox -e flake8

 - To run static type checks:

         tox -e mypy

 - To run black code formatter:

         tox -e black

 - To run bandit security checks:

         tox -e bandit-main
         tox -e bandit-tests

-- Docs:
+- To start a live-reloading docs server on localhost

-	* `mkdocs serve` - Start the live-reloading docs server on localhost.
+        mkdocs serve

-To amend the docs, create a new documentation file in `docs/` and add a reference to it in `mkdocs.yml`.
+- To amend the docs, create a new documentation file in `docs/` and add a reference to it in `mkdocs.yml`.

 - Fetch submodules:

         git submodule sync --recursive && git submodule update --init --recursive

 ## Cite